Icefloqx/Icefloqx/README.md

 ## 🎓 Education & Continuous Learning

-- Self-directed learning in advanced ML, deep learning, and data engineering practices.
+- Self-directed learning in advanced ML and deep learning.
-- Actively exploring data-driven policy, sustainability, and energy analytics projects.
+- Actively exploring data-driven policy, sustainability, and energy analytics projects or any type of projects.

 ---